-Helping family is important, but sometimes our gestures of good will aren’t received as we hope.
-One man had a similar experience and asks on a popular online forum, is he the a**hole for helping to pay his niece and nephew’s orthodontic bill?
+Helping family is important, but sometimes our goodwill gestures aren’t received as we hope they’ll be.
+One man had a similar experience with his family and asks on a popular online forum, is he the a**hole for helping to pay his niece and nephew’s orthodontic bill?

 The OP (original poster) begins by explaining that he has just gotten a new promotion at his job and a sizable pay increase along with it.

 “I recently got a pretty substantial raise, and I was able to dramatically increase the limits on my credit cards,” the OP says.

 The OP recalls a recent conversation he had with his sister, in which she revealed a stressful situation she and her husband faced.
 The OP shares, “I was talking to my sister in late November, and she said unless her husband got a raise, they were going to have trouble making the next payment for my niece and nephew’s orthodontic treatment.”

 Wanting to do something nice for his sister and her family, the OP decides to put his new salary to good use.
 He says, “I figured making the payment would be a great way to ease some pressure on them.”

 So the OP calls the orthodontist’s office to set his plan into motion.
 When he calls, the OP finds he can give an even bigger gift than he planned.
 The OP says, “I called the office, and they asked if I was calling to pay the monthly balance ($300) or the balance in full ($5700).”

 The OP continues, “I figured, what the heck?
 With my raise, I would barely notice the additional payment and that way my sister’s family would be covered even if my brother-in-law didn’t get the raise.”
 With that, the OP pays the bill in full and waits to share what he has done.